Abdur-rahmaanJ/shopcube/README.md

   <br>
 </h1>

-#
-:gift: Open inventory management  and Point of sales (powered by python) for small shops.
+🎁 Open inventory management  and Point of sales (powered by python) for small shops.

 - :ok_hand: Crisp UI
 - :heartpulse: Intuitive
 - :sparkler: Instant lookup
 - :pencil2: Towards customisation

-# Contributing countries
+# 💌 Contributing Countries

 🇲🇺🇩🇪

-# Just added features
+# 🔥 Just Added Features

 - Confirmation before deleting section
 - Settings fully operationable
 - Apply settings works for existing and non-existing db

-# History
+# 📖 History

 Months ago i was searching github, looking for a point of sales solution using Python.
 What pricked me was that a good many had an annoying point.
 Some mandatorily required Posgres as though it ships with your computer, others' codebases were a tkinter spaghetti mess, yet others were django-based accounting monsters ...